klonghini/data550-final-project/README.md

   - Makes table 1, barplot 1, barplot 2, and the primary regression model
   - Includes an introduction to the project, a descriptive analysis with table 1, barplot 1, and barplot 2, and a regression analysis with the primary model

-## Generating the final report
+# Generating the final report
-To generate the final report...
+## One way to generate the final report...

   - Fork and clone the repository from GitHub to your local computer, and ensure that all code pieces are present
   - Navigate to the main project folder, "final-project", and set it as your working directory.
   - Run `make install` in the terminal (from the command line) to synchronize your package repository with the required packages for the project.
 This is a shortcut to running `renv::restore()`, which restores the package library.
   - Run `make` in the terminal (from the command line), and the final_report.html will build.
 This command will sequentially clean the data, generate the table and figures, perform the analysis, and render the final report.

+## Alternative, fully automated generation of the final report using Docker...

+  - Fork and clone the repository from GitHub to your local computer, and ensure that all code pieces are present
+  - Navigate to the main project folder, "final-project", and set it as your working directory.

+Instructions for building the Docker image

+Link to the image on DockerHub: https://hub.docker.com/r/klonghini/data-550-final-project

+Instructions for running the automated version of the image (creating the report)
+- On Mac OS
+`make mac-linux/report/final_report.html`

+- On Windows OS
+`make windows/report/final_report.html`